WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Math I Skills

-Recommended for students currently in 7th grade taking Accelerated Math 7, or students currently in 8th grade
+Recommended for students entering 8th grade who completed Accelerated Math 7, or students entering 9th grade

 Function representation, sequences, some geometric principles.